nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Last last we met, you guys went back to the, the Temple Of Time Temple Of Time.
 Or whatever it's called.
 I like that.
 Huge mistake.
 It it's called something different.

 It's Latin, I'm pretty sure.
 So, you know, that one.
-Carson, you have a cute little picture there.
+Karsten, you have a cute little picture there.
 Handsome little w.
 What are you talking to?

 I don't know.
 You?
-Carson.
-He said, Carson, you have a pretty picture.
+Karsten.
+He said, Karsten, you have a pretty picture.
 Oh, yeah.

 I'm pretty.
 I'm a I'm a pretty and that's all Chris's fault.
 I mean, he made me pretty.
 So, you know, good job, Chris.
 It was time.